Stacey Nuveman-Deniz: 2001

+Nuveman-Deniz made her third appearance in the WCWS championship on May 28 but eventually lost to Jennie Finch and the Arizona Wildcats.

 2002

 For a final time, Nuveman-Deniz earned all-season honors and added a newly awarded USA Softball Collegiate Player of the Year to her collection.
 Nuveman would claim her third conference Player of The Year award to match fellow Bruin Lisa Fernandez and is the third overall to do it.
 Nuveman-Deniz would solidify the UCLA Bruins season batting average and walks records at .529 and 77 respectively, leading the NCAA and ranking top-10 all-time for a season with the average.
 Her hits, RBIs and home run totals for the senior were all top-10 records at UCLA.
 She also owned then-school records for slugging and on-base percentage, both of which still rank second all-time.
 The slugging is also top-10 all-time for an NCAA season.

 With a perfect day at the plate (3/3) in defeating the Long Beach State 49ers on February 23, Nuveman-Deniz drove in her 200th career RBI.
 On April 29, Nuveman-Deniz was named "Player of The Week" for a second time by the NFCA by hitting over .650 with 5 RBIs and three extra base hits for a slugging 1.018%.
 On May 4, the Bruin launched her 86th career home run vs. Kristen Hunter and the Oregon State Beavers.
 She topped former Arizona Wildcats Laura Espinoza and Leah Braatz for the crown.
 Two days later, she earned a third "Player of the Week," this selection improving her slugging to 1.571%.
 Though eliminated earlier than was usual, Nuveman-Deniz was named a WCWS All-Tournament selectee for a second tournament.

 Nuveman-Deniz finished her college career in ownership of school records in batting average, RBIs, home runs, hits, doubles, walks (including intentional), slugging and on-base percentage.
 Only the hits and doubles have been surpassed.
 She also owns the now named Pac-12 career records in average, intentional walks and slugging.
 Lastly, her career batting average ranks tied sixth all-time (second for a four-year career), the total bases and intentional walks remain the NCAA standard, while too ranking top-5 in RBIs (5th), home runs and walks (3rd), slugging (2nd).